 For this part, do not assume that the instructions of P1 and P2 have to execute in order (e.g., a6 can be executed before a4).
 What are all possible combinations for printing v and u?
-For each combination, state the sequence of instruction executions (e.g., a1 $\rightarrow$ a2 $\rightarrow$ a3 $\rightarrow$ a4 $\rightarrow$ a5 $\rightarrow$ a6).
+For each combination, give a sequence of instruction executions (e.g., a1 \rightarrow a2 \rightarrow a3 \rightarrow a4 \rightarrow a5 \rightarrow a6) that would produce that combination of values.

-- (b) Of the above results, which combination(s) of (v, u) is correct according to programmer's intuition? - (c) The other results are impossible according to programmer's intuition.
+(b) Of the above results, which combination(s) of (v, u) is correct according to programmer's intuition?

+(c) The other results are impossible according to programmer's intuition.
 Which of the following is not followed in producing these results, program-order execution or atomicity of memory operations?